 Alternative Simplified Credit method

-The Alternative Simplified Credit (ASC) method for calculating the research credit is generally adopted by companies who forgot to claim the R&D tax credit in the past or by those companies who don’t have the data necessary to determine their historical qualified research expenses.
+The Alternative Simplified Credit (ASC) method for calculating the research credit is generally adopted by companies who forgot to claim the R&D tax credit in the past or by those companies who don’t have the data necessary to determine their historically qualified research expenses.
 The alternative simplified credit method involves a four-step process:

 - Identify and calculate the company’s average qualified research expenses (QREs) for the prior three years.